 Your grant is transferred to you in EUR in two parts:

-The grant may be adjusted for the second transfer as it is calculated on your actual dates as confirmed in the certificate of attendance that you hand in after your exchange.
+The grant may be adjusted for the second transfer as it is calculated on your actual dates as confirmed in the certificate of attendance that you submit after your exchange.

 Travel grant and green travel